trizonelabs/laserfocus/README.md

-# laserfocus autofocus
+# laser-autofocus
-laser engraver autofocus for laserdiode heads
+## laser engraver autofocus for laserdiode heads
 Work in progress
 Scope is to develop a camera based autofocus system which can be simply added instead the manual focus.
 Development & testbed uses ESP32-CAM, GBRL-controller,steppermotor from DVD-drive.